 - A comparison of the arrangements in Northern Ireland against other United Kingdom jurisdictions and the Republic of Ireland;

-- Judicial Review statistics, for example, on the numbers over the last 10 years, analysed by department/public body and by type of issues being challenged, the time taken and outcomes at various stages of Judicial Review process;
+- Judicial Review statistics, for example, on the number of cases taken in the last number of years, analysed by department/public body and by type of issues being challenged, the time taken and outcomes at various stages of Judicial Review process;

 - Estimates of the cost of Judicial Reviews to individuals and departments/public bodies.
 We will also want to identify the number of cases taken by individuals entitled to legal aid.